On-Premises Kubernetes Cost Monitoring

-In this article, we specifically explain how to track the costs of an on-premise Kubernetes cluster, and how to use Kubecost as an open-source tool to automate much of this process.
+In this article, we explain how to track the costs of an on-premises Kubernetes cluster, and use Kubecost to automate much of this process.
+One of the advantages of using Kubecost is that it’s available in multiple forms: a free download for unlimited individual clusters, an enterprise version, and a hosted version.

 Monitoring the cost of a Kubernetes workload requires a process involving multiple steps:

-This article will explain each of the five stages shown in the diagram above and introduce Kubecost.
+This article will explain the five stages in the diagram above and introduce Kubecost.

 1. Assign Value

-A first step in monitoring the cost of a Kubernetes cluster is by assigning value to the total cost of owning the underlying cluster nodes including the attached storage underlying network.
+The first step in monitoring the cost of a Kubernetes cluster is by assigning value to the total cost of owning the underlying cluster nodes including the attached storage and the underlying network.
 But, let’s first gain context by reviewing the price of a Kubernetes cluster hosted in a public cloud using AWS pricing as an example.

 Hosted Kubernetes Pricing